IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 f.
 Perform a quick test of TwoRavens functionality
 --------------------------------------------------

-Ingest the dummy data file ``50by1000.dta`` (supplied in the Dataverse software source tree in ``dataverse/scripts/search/data/tabular``).
+Ingest the dummy data file ``50by1000.dta`` (supplied in the Dataverse Software source tree in ``dataverse/scripts/search/data/tabular``).
 If successfully ingested as tabular data, the file should appear on the Dataset page as follows:

 |tworavens_test_file_ingested|